soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 # Research on compute alternatives to copy files in Azure Data Factory

 In this repository, we will compare the various compute options we can leverage to copy files in __Azure Data Factory__.
 The compute options we will compare are Azure Integration Runtime, Self Hosted Integration Runtime (SHIR) on Azure VMs, and Managed VNet Integration Runtime.
 It is important to note that we will be copying files between two cloud data stores.
-If the data store were located on-premises, install the SHIR on commodity hardware on-premises would be more appropriate.
+If the data store were located on-premises, installing the SHIR on commodity hardware on-premises would be more appropriate.

-Our comparison will cover into the following aspects:
+Our comparison will cover the following aspects:

 - Performance
 - Cost